 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 There are over 30 horses at the farm with a mix of breeds and sizes.
 Around half of the horses have Arab bloodlines and are used for the endurance trails.
 The horses are all well adapted to their environment and have been trained for endurance work.
 They are well tempered and fit to allow for long canters across the desert and equally steady climbs where the terrain dictates.
 With exclusive access to horse riding in the Negev Desert and Ramon Crater National Parks, the riding is often fast-paced across open desert or along trails.
+Trotting and cantering are the favoured paces and used as much as possible.
+Many of the horses are forward going and most prefer to be ridden with a very light contact.
+There is a selection of level-headed horses for riders who like to relax a little more on the rides but the horses are generally very keen!
+The horses are ridden in lightweight western saddles, although a few English saddles are used on some horses.
 There is some walking required when going up or down the steep sides of the crater.

 It is compulsory to wear a riding helmet for this ride - we strongly recommend that you take your own properly fitted helmet, although there is a selection of different sizes available to borrow on site.

 This is an endurance-based programme where riders will need to be experienced and capable of maintaining trot and canter for extended periods of time.
 There may be some rough terrain on the rides and at times riders will need to dismount and lead their horse when going up or down steep ground.
-The minimum age for the exploratory ride is 18 years.
+Guests are welcome to help groom and tack up the horses but this is not required.
+The minimum age for this ride is 16 years but the riders must be experienced.

 The weight limit for this ride is 14 st/198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

 Accommodation is in shared cabins on a farm which provides a base for the riding holiday.
 Guests will stay either in one of the cabins (2-3 people) or the family suite (3-5 people).
 Cabins are open plan with a double bed and 2 sofa-beds.
 The family suites have a double bedroom and separate living area with 5 sofa beds.
-All accommodations are completed with a spacious bathroom, fully equipped kitchenette (fridge, stove, oven, dishes and tableware), dining table, air conditioning and cable TV.
+All accommodations have their own bathroom, fully equipped kitchenette (fridge, stove, oven, dishes and tableware), dining table, air conditioning and cable TV.
 Each cabin or suite also has views of the desert and farm, with a shaded porch overlooking the alpaca and llamas.
 One night of this tour is spent camping in the desert.
-Guests share one big tent, although individual tents can be arranged with prior notice, subject to availability.
+Guests can sleep in individual tents or choose to sleep out in the open if the night is warm enough.
+Blankets are available to borrow from the farm with advanced notice, subject to availability.

 There is also an option to stay in 'Studio Khan', a dormitory-style cabin which can sleep up to 20 people.
 The sleeping in the studio is with sleeping bags on mattresses over a wooden floor.
 With heaters in the winter and cool natural breeze when summer.
 Blankets and bed sheets are available by request.

 Outside the studio is a large balcony and an equipped kitchen and large dining tables.
 There are also several showers and bathrooms and a large and cosy area for a big bonfire or stars watching.
-A discounted price may be offered for staying in Studio Khan depending on room availability.
+The studio is available for groups of 6 or more.

-Breakfast: Bread, soft and hard cheese, yogurt, cereal/all grain, fresh vegetables, tahini, boiled eggs, homemade sliced cake.
+Breakfast: Bread, soft and hard cheese, yogurt, cereal/all grain, fresh vegetables, tahini, eggs, homemade sliced cake.

-The farm is not providing dinners (yet), they can recommend other food suppliers from the nearby town that can bring the food to the room.
+On evenings when dinner is not provided your hosts can recommend food suppliers from the nearby town that can bring the food to the room.
 There are also many restaurants in Mitzpe Ramon.
 Expect dinner in a restaurant to cost 100-150 ILS per person.
 The farm can arrange transport/taxi up to 50 ILS a direction.
 Please follow the links to see the menus of some local restaurants in English.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.